Nursing Home Choking – Holding Nursing Homes Liable When They Are Negligent

-Could eating dinner be a danger to your health?
-Choking is a risk if you or your loved one have difficulty swallowing, a condition called dysphagia.
+Could eating dinner be a danger to the health of your loved one?
+Choking is a risk if your loved one has difficulty swallowing, a condition called dysphagia.

 In fact, research has found that nearly 40 percent of nursing home residents have some difficulty swallowing.1 Even sleeping can result in choking trauma if the bed is poorly constructed.
 Bed-rail gaps can trap the resident’s head and prevent breathing.

-Many medical conditions can affect the muscles and nerves in the throat and cause difficulty swallowing:2
+Many medical conditions can affect the muscles and nerves in the throat and cause difficulty swallowing, such as:2

 - Stroke or brain injury

 - Diseases that affect the nervous system such Parkinson’s or multiple sclerosis